kagiko/vaultwarden-wiki/Proxy-examples.md

 }
 ```

-If you run into 504 Gateway Timeout problems, tell nginx to wait longer for vaultwarden by adding longer timeouts to the `server {` section, for example:
+If you run into 504 Gateway Timeout problems, tell nginx to wait longer for Vaultwarden by adding longer timeouts to the `server {` section, for example:

 ```nginx
   proxy_connect_timeout       777;